Broadleaf Silviculture Project (RMIS 0139)

 - An oak:Scots pine thinning trial

 - A network of broadleaf thinning demonstration sites

 - A spacing trial incorporating a mixture of ash and sycamore

-The project will also develop previous B-SilvRD work investigating the management of poorly performing broadleaf crops using sites established during that project:
+The project is also developing previous B-SilvRD work that investigated the management of poorly performing broadleaf crops using sites established during that project.
+These include:

 - Systematic thinning with underplanting and/or coppice regrowth